Top 5 Winter Activities in Gstaad

 Gstaad is an excellent starting point for visiting many of the local attractions.
 Within an hours drive of Gstaad is the 13th-century Gruyères Castle where visitors can discover remarkable treasures from the Middle Ages.
 Also close by in Broc, is the fabulous Cailler Chocolate Factory where you can learn all about how the chocolate is made and tantalise your tastebuds with an amazing variety of flavours during a chocolate tasting.

-Other nearby attractions include Bex Salt Mines, Montreux on the shore of Lake Geneva which has an excellent Christmas market and the Le Moléson mountain summit which is equipped with a funicular and cable car allowing you to discover the magnificent panorama from the top.
+Other nearby attractions include Bex Salt Mines, Montreux on the shore of Lake Geneva which has an excellent market during the Christmas holidays and the Le Moléson mountain summit which is equipped with a funicular and cable car allowing you to discover the magnificent panorama from the top.